UCSBCarpentry/2022-07-12-ucsb-bash/index.md

 {% if page.eventbrite %}
 <h2>Registration for this workshop begins on Jun 24, 2022 at 8:00 am PST.</h2>

-<strong>Some adblockers block the registration window.
-If you do not see the
-  registration box below, please check your adblocker settings.</strong>
+Please select only one ticket type (in-person or remote) in the form below. <strong>Some adblockers block the registration window.
+If you do not see the registration box, please check your adblocker settings.</strong>
 <iframe
   src="https://www.eventbrite.com/tickets-external?eid={{page.eventbrite}}&ref=etckt"
   frameborder="0"